 Ever since the Jumpstart Our Business Startups Act (JOBS Act) was signed into law in 2012, there's been a great deal of buzz about Title III, the final provision of the law to be implemented.
 This so-called "equity crowdfunding" measure would open new pathways for small businesses to raise capital from nonaccredited investors.
 On Oct.
-30, the U.S. Securities and Exchange Commission (SEC) approved the final rules for Title III, signaling that the long wait for equity crowdfunding would soon be over.
+30, the U.S. Securities and Exchange Commission (SEC) https://www.businessnewsdaily.com, signaling that the long wait for equity crowdfunding would soon be over.

 But the public's anticipation of Title III belies the reality that it is already possible to raise capital from nonaccredited investors.
 By using certain federal securities exemptions — referred to generally as direct public offerings (DPOs) — businesses (and, in some cases, nonprofits and cooperatives) can employ a number of cost-effective strategies that allow them to directly appeal to potential investors, all the while tailoring the terms of the offering to their specific desires.